azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 - Remove *-ExcludeTags "OwnerAccess"* parameter against scan commands (*Get-AzSKAzureServicesSecurityStatus* and *Get-AzSKSubscriptionSecurityStatus*) present in RunbookScanAgent.ps1 file on policy store.

-#### How should I protect Org policy with AAD based auth?
+#### How should I protect org policy with AAD based auth?

-Currently basic Org policy setup uses read only SAS token to fetch policy files.
+Currently basic org policy setup uses read only SAS token to fetch policy files.
 You will be able to protect policy based on AAD auth using below steps

 1. Setup AAD based API:

-	Create API Service with [AAD auth](https://docs.microsoft.com/en-us/azure/app-service/app-service-mobile-how-to-configure-active-directory-authentication) which will point to and return files from Policy container present under Org policy Store.
+	Create API Service with [AAD auth](https://docs.microsoft.com/en-us/azure/app-service/app-service-mobile-how-to-configure-active-directory-authentication) which will point to and return files from Policy container present under org policy Store.
 API URL looks like below

     ```
 	https://<APIName>.azurewebsites.net/api/files?version=$Version&fileName=$FileName
     ```

-**Note:** Here version and file name are dynamic and passed during execution of AzSK commands.
+> **Note:** Here version and file name are dynamic and passed during execution of AzSK commands.

 2. Update Installer(IWR) with latest policy store url: